coding-to-music/swagger-nestjs/README.md

 @ApiOkResponse({ type: User, isArray: true })
 ```

-You'll see the endpoints with the new response type of User.
+You'll see the endpoints with the new response type of `User`.

 ![CreateProductDto properties with name optional](https://github.com/coding-to-music/swagger-nestjs/blob/main/images/users-crud-responses.png?raw=true)

 CreateProductDto properties with name optional

 ## Swagger CLI Plugin
 Exposing the properties and responses to Swagger results in additional boilerplate.
-Nest commes with a Swagger CLI Plugin to reduce boilerplate in your .dto.ts and .entity.ts files.
-Enable the plugin in your nest-cli.json file.
+Nest commes with a Swagger CLI Plugin to reduce boilerplate in your `.dto.ts` and `.entity.ts` files.
+Enable the plugin in your `nest-cli.json` file.

 ```java
 nest-cli.json